Know yourself. Know your health.

 - A known genetic abnormality in a family member.

 A family history of cancer does not necessarily mean your risk for cancer is high.
-Through a cancer risk assessment we are able to help you understand your individual risk factors.
+Through a genetics and risk assessment we are able to help you understand your individual risk factors.
 Take our Genetic Testing Questionnaire to see if you may benefit from a consultation with one of our genetic professionals.

 The Nassif Community Cancer Center places the highest priority on maintaining our patients’ confidentiality.
 No one has access to your genetic information without your written consent.